axiom4/library/docs/README_PART14.md

 ];
 ```

-## Use Keycloak in our Components
+## Use Keycloak in Components

-Now we update our app to manage authentication using keycloak and evaluate user roles.
+Update your app to manage authentication and evaluate user roles.

-First, we update our app routing, to make this, we move inside `library` components all app logic.

-Edit `library.component.html` and update it as following:
+Update `library.component.html`:

 ```html
 <h2>Books</h2>